Wandalen/rustcamp_projects/dashboard.md

 ### Full-Stack Quality and Validation

-To validate the success of this build, a test suite covering both the frontend and backend is required.
+To validate the success of this build, a comprehensive test and benchmark suite covering both the frontend and backend is required.

 *   **Backend Testing:**
     *   **Unit Tests:** Primarily for the migration's transformation logic, ensuring the mapping from WHMCS fields is correct.
     *   **Integration Tests:** To verify the core API endpoints, including authentication, error handling, and successful orchestration of a server creation request.
 *   **Frontend Testing:**
     *   **Component Tests:** Basic tests (e.g., using Vitest/React Testing Library) must be included to verify the behavior of critical UI components like the login form and the server dashboard display.
+*   **Professional Performance Benchmarking:**
+    *   **API Performance:** JWT authentication throughput, database query speeds, async task processing latency, and memory usage profiling
+    *   **Migration Performance:** WHMCS transformation speed, bulk insert rates, memory efficiency, and idempotency validation
+    *   **Frontend Performance:** React component render times, API response handling, and bundle size optimization
+    *   **End-to-End Validation:** Complete workflow timing, concurrent user load testing, and connection pool performance
 ### Extended Technology & Protocol Stack

 This stack includes the technologies explicitly mentioned and those implicitly required to successfully complete the project.